-The author behind the best-selling Jack Reacher series drew thousands of fans to the University of Nebraska at Omaha’s (UNO) Baxter Arena on Wednesday, April 11 for the third lecture in the annual Marion Marsh Brown Writers Lecture Series.
+The author behind the best-selling Jack Reacher series drew a large crowd to the University of Nebraska at Omaha's (UNO) Baxter Arena for the third lecture in the annual Marion Marsh Brown Writers Lecture Series on Wednesday, April 11.

 More than 3,000 tickets had been claimed in advance of the free event, featuring author Lee Child.

 Child kicked off the lecture by answering a question he says he fields more often than any other: when did he know that he wanted to be an author?

 “In my case, the answer is never.
 I never wanted to be a writer.
 I still don’t want to be a writer.
 What I wanted to do all my life was entertain people.”

 Child spoke about his unconventional path to becoming a best-selling author, one that involved undergraduate law school, theater work, and an 18-year career in British television.

 He covered authors who had inspired his grounded approach to writing a mystery (Sue Grafton and Sara Paretsky), how the film “My Cousin Vinny” served as location research for his first book, and his daily coffee intake – a whopping 36 mugs a day.